adessoSE/wicked-charts/README.md

 Want to contribute?
 ===================
-Feel free to clone this repository and submit pull request.
+Feel free to clone this repository and submit pull requests.
 We'll see to get them merged into the main project.

 Adding Wicked-Charts as a dependency
 =================